-Living for God should be an unforced decision, so I’m not someone who goes out of his way to try getting laws passed against immoral behaviors, such as prostitution or marijuana.
-That doesn’t mean I would vote for their legalization, and I certainly don’t say God approves of such behavior.
-I’m just not that threatened by certain behaviors as long as they are kept out of the public’s view.
-What confounds me is there are so many churchgoers who will go to great lengths to have immoral behaviors banned, yet they’ll sit in front of a screen that glamorizes the very behaviors they so desperately want banned.
-They’ll watch shows full of perversion, or watch a Cheech and Chong movie, and then talk about how there should be laws against the things they are entertained by.
+Living for God should be an unforced decision, so I'm not someone who goes out of his way to try getting laws passed against immoral behaviors, such as prostitution or marijuana.
+That doesn't mean I would vote for their legalization, and I certainly don't say God approves of such behavior.
+I'm just not that threatened by certain behaviors as long as they are kept out of the public's view.
+(I absolutely would object to allowing this kind of garbage on public property.)
+Many other Christians do feel threatened by the legality of these things, and I'm not criticizing them.
+However, I will criticize the hypocrites who are willing to go to great lengths to have immoral behaviors banned, yet they'll sit in front of a screen that glamorizes the very behaviors they so desperately want banned.
+They'll watch shows full of perversion, or watch a Cheech and Chong movie, and then talk about how there should be laws against the things they are entertained by.
 I have to question the salvation of these people who refuse to “set no wicked thing before [their] eyes” (Ps.
 101:3).

 I must admit I think some preachers go too far when preaching against TV.
 I heard one say the program may be decent, but a commercial may show a woman wearing practically nothing.
 I feel that this is an issue of how often it happens and how much willpower the viewer has to divert his eyes.
 Why?
 Because unless you live in near isolation from the rest of the world, like the Amish, it’s almost impossible to avoid exposure to indecency.
 You might walk by pictures of underwear models in a store, so are you to quit shopping?
 Or you might walk past someone inappropriately dressed on the street, so are you to stay indoors?
 Now before you get too encouraged to watch TV, I will say getting rid of your TV if you have one may be some of the best advice you can get.
 The temptation to be entertained by filth is too great to resist for many, and regarding temptation Jesus said to pluck out your eye and cut off your hand if they cause you to sin (Matt.
 5:29, 30).
 While his words aren’t to be taken literally, they do send the clear message that if your TV causes you to sin, you had better get rid of it.
 The same could be said of the Internet, so if it’s causing you to sin, get rid of it too.
 Even if you enjoy reading my blog.